Request Reply Messaging

 To send a Guaranteed message that requires a corresponding reply from a consuming client, perform the following steps:

-- Create the message and set the following message properties:
+1. Create the message and set the following message properties:

-- a Persistent or Non-Persistent delivery mode
+• a persistent or non-persistent delivery mode

-- a unique ReplyTo destination.
+• a unique ReplyTo destination.
 This is the destination a consuming client must send the reply to the request message to.
-This ReplyTo destination can be temporary (that is, a temporary Topic or Queue), or it can be durable (for example, a durable Queue or a Topic subscription assigned to a durable Queue).
+This ReplyTo destination can be temporary (that is, a temporary topic or queue), or it can be durable (for example, a durable queue or a topic subscription assigned to a durable queue).

-method is called.) - (optional, but recommended) a unique CorrelationID.
+• (optional, but recommended) a unique CorrelationID.
 A correlation ID enables a response to be matched to the request.
 When used, the implementation of correlation ID matching is the responsibility of the application.

 For information on setting message properties, see Setting Message Properties.

-- Add the message content.
+2. Add the message content.
 For more information, see Adding Data Payloads.

-- Send the request message.
+3. Send the request message.
 For more information, see Sending One Message at a Time.

 Replying to Guaranteed Request Messages